crazytruth/insanic/README.md

 This framework should only include features that bootstraps the server and any features that will be required for at least 2 or more services.

+Insanic is a very opinionated framework.
+It tries to include all the best practices but confines the developer into using certain packages.
+For example, for tests, the developer must use `pytest` and their respective plugin libraries.

 ### Why we need this

+We needed this because we need a core framework for our developers to quickly develop services.
+As stated before, this is very opinionated and the reason being, to reduce research time when trying to select packages to use for their service.
+It lays down all the necessary patterns and bootstraps the application for quick cycle time between idea and deployment.

+### Documentation

+For more detailed information please refer to the [wiki][/MyMusicTaste/insanic/wiki]

 ## Installation